maargenton/go-testreport/README.md

 - `package-summary`: Renders a summary of the package test results in tabular format
 - `package-outcome`: Renders an outcome indicator for a package
-- `package-build-error`: Renders the build error output from the package if any
+- `package-errors`: Renders package-level errors, including build errors that prevent tests from running, and other errors that result in a failure at the package level even if all the tests are marked as passing.
 - `package-coverage`: Renders the package coverage percentage if not zero
 - `package-failures`: Renders only build errors and test failures from a package, skipping any passing tests.